mwhurley/obsidian-garden-tracker/javascript/README.md

 Helps use notes to track your garden.

+This README and that fact that I put JSDocs all over the Javascript code are the only real "product" aspects to this.
+Otherwise this is just a chunk of my vault uploaded to GitHub to share with others.

-(This README is written for Obsidian and may look off on GitHub.)
+This README is written for Obsidian and may look off on GitHub.

 ## Prerequisites
 - General familiarity with Obsidian.